thoughtbot/ios-on-rails/book/iOS/posting_with_the_event_view_controller.md

 	    return self;
 	}

-We want the user to be able to return out of the text field, so implement the delegate method `textFieldShouldReturn:`.
+We want the user to be able to return out of the text field, so implement the delegate method `-textFieldShouldReturn:`.

 	// HUMTextFieldCell.m